 -

 Even as the future of TikTok hangs in the balance, its status as a marketing tool continues to climb.
 Brands launch new accounts on the platform every day and it reaches a very tuned-in and engaged audience advertisers haven’t found elsewhere.
 But distilleries and craft spirits brands have been slow to adopt it.
-Not just because of its questionable security practices but also because of the demographics.
+Not just because of its questionable security practices but also because of the demographics — however TikTok’s recent alcohol advertising policy update may make it more palatable for spirits brands to take to the app.

-Challenges and social media regulations aside, a lot of distilleries have begun exploring the app anyhow.
+Challenges and social media regulations aside, a lot of distilleries had already begun exploring the app anyhow.
 Does it make sense for liquor companies to add this platform to an existing alcohol branding strategy?

 As an alcohol marketing agency, we’ve explored this question with several spirits brands.
 Let’s take a look at what it takes to incorporate this into your liquor marketing.